tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-cluster.md

 3. Let's override the HotPocket configuration in the Evernode instance.
 You can skip this step if you do not want to but we recommend you to give some large value as `6000` to the `contract.consensus.roundtime` if you are going to deploy a large smart contract bundle.

    - Create a new json file anywhere you prefer.
-   - Add following content inside the file.
+   - Add the following content inside the file.
      ```json
      {
        "contract": {